-- 1. Penetration Classes are summarised in Table 4A. - 2.
+- 1. Penetration classes are in Table 4A.
+Treatment processes must be compliant with 4.2. - 2.
 Retention expressed as a multiple of the 'R'.
 Except for unfixed water-soluble preservatives, retention values refer only to the analytical zone. - 3.
 UK government climate change criteria are expected to indicate an increased risk of insect attack in Use Class 1 in all parts of the UK.
 Consequently a specifier may consider a Use Class 1 or 2 treatment is required. - 4.
-Recommended treatment only by a penetrating treatment process. - 5.
+Treatment only by a penetrating treatment process compliant with 4.2. - 5.
 Soleplates are at greater risk of wetting so the decay hazard is higher than for other components in Use Class 2.
 For this end use the preservative retention should be derived from R3. - These recommendations assume that the exposed surfaces of the woodwork will be painted or given some other protective finish which will be maintained in service. - Generic treatment recommendations are not given for these component and service life combinations.
 See Section 4.3.1 for further explanation.
 Where such combinations are desired, consult preservative suppliers for recommendations.
 NP6 Penetration Class will normally be required. - 8.
 Achievement of NP2 and deeper penetration in resistant species is often very difficult.
-Processes to aid penetration such as incising may be required. - No appropriate NP class exists for this specification.
-In this case the penetration requirement and analytical zone are both 12mm lateral into the sapwood and 6mm into exposed heartwood faces. - Sleepers laid on well-drained ballast maintained in service are considered to be Use Class 3 but durability appropriate to Use Class 4 is indicated to meet service life requirements and the safety-critical use.
-Sleepers in direct ground contact are Use Class 4. - 11.
-Wood components in bridges above water are Use Class 3 but UC4 treatment is recommended. - 12.
-If wood is to be used to construct roofs in the Hylotrupes area then a preservative suitable for Use Class 1 (dry roofs) or 2 (roofs with risk of wetting in service) which has been tested against Hylotrupes bajulus must be selected. - 13.
-Commercial experience with thinner components fabricated from resistant species used in well-ventilated service environments (e.g. cladding, facias and bargeboards) indicates that while penetration greater than NP1 is difficult to achieve consistently, provided the required retention is achieved in the 3mm treated zone, performance is adequate. - 14.
-Exceptionally a specifier or purchaser of treated wood may consider that a Use Class 1 or Use Class 2 treatment is required. - 15.
-Component numbers appear in Commodity Specification tables (see Annex) to facilitate correct treatment selection.
+Processes to aid penetration such as incising may be required. - Sleepers laid on well-drained ballast maintained in service are considered to be Use Class 3 but durability appropriate to Use Class 4 is indicated to meet service life requirements and the safety-critical use.
+Sleepers in direct ground contact are Use Class 4. - 10.
+Wood components in bridges above water are Use Class 3 but UC4 treatment is recommended. - 11.
+If wood is to be used to construct roofs in the Hylotrupes area then a preservative suitable for Use Class 1 (dry roofs) or 2 (roofs with risk of wetting in service) which has been tested against Hylotrupes bajulus must be selected. - 12.
+Experience with thinner, (<44mm), components fabricated from resistant species and used in well-ventilated, water shedding service environments indicates that provided the required retention is achieved in the 3mm treated zone, performance is adequate, even when a minimum 3mm penetration cannot be achieved.
+As an alternative to NP2, a penetrating treatment process in accordance with Section 4.2 with an appropriate preservative concentration may be used to achieve the maximum penetration possible and minimum required retention.
+Examples of end uses that would be covered by this category include, cladding, barge boards and soffits and above ground fencing components such as rails, boards, featheredge, arris and cant rails.